 Green Philanthropy Fund

-The Green Philanthropy Fund to accelerate positive environmental change in Waitaha Canterbury.
+The Green Philanthropy Fund was established to accelerate positive environmental change in Waitaha Canterbury.

 Canterbury’s diverse ecosystems support a thriving rural sector and create incredible opportunities for recreation and visitation.
-Cantabrians, both urban and rural, are passionate about our whenua (land), awa (water) and rerenga rauropi (biodiversity).
+Cantabrians are passionate about our whenua (land), awa (water) and rerenga rauropi (biodiversity).
 As we look to the future, ensuring our ecosystems thrive is critically important.

 We believe that future thinking must be applied to achieve more quickly and have established this fund to help support the innovators in Canterbury.
-Our goal is making it easier for businesses and individuals to give to science led innovation, and to increase the pool of funding available to those individuals and groups striving to improve and protect our ecosystems.
+Our goal is to make it easier for businesses and individuals to give to science-led innovation, and to increase the pool of funding available to those individuals and groups striving to improve and protect our ecosystems.

-Less than 4% of the total of money gifted in New Zealand last year went towards the environment.
+Less than 4% of the money gifted in New Zealand last year went towards the environment.

 The fund will support:

-- Individuals and organisations leading ecological support and recovery
+- Individuals and organisations leading ecological support and protection.

 The fund is backed by a partnership between Environment Canterbury and The Christchurch Foundation, which covers administration costs, which means every dollar raised will go to the fund.
 The partnership is a long-term commitment to support evidence-based projects and organisations, across all ecosystems in Waitaha Canterbury.